Great Alaska Council

 The camp, which is outside of Wasilla, offers day camps for Cub Scouts.
 For Scouts BSA members, first-year campers work on rank advancement through the Cheechako Trail program and can also earn the Firem’n Chit, Totin’ Chip and Paul Bunyan Award.
 Scouts have their choice from about 20 merit badges, with Welding, Search and Rescue, Wilderness Survival and Mining in Society often making the list of offerings.

-Scouts can also choose to attend outposts, either for a night or for the week, where they focus on shooting sports, survival skills or aquatics.
+Scouts can also choose to attend outposts, either for a night or for the week, where they focus on survival skills or aquatics.
 Camp Gorsuch also offers challenging games, from chess to river dancing to the popular “Battle for Bear Mountain” — a waterlogged contest where Scouts in canoes try to submerge the other vessel by splashing buckets of water into it.